minus34/gnaf-loader/README.md

 1. [Run](https://github.com/minus34/gnaf-loader#option-1---run-loadgnafpy) the load-gnaf Python script and build the database yourself in a single step
 2. [Pull](https://github.com/minus34/gnaf-loader#option-2---run-the-database-in-a-docker-container) the database from Docker Hub and run it in a container
 3. [Download](https://github.com/minus34/gnaf-loader#option-3---load-pg_dump-files) the GNAF and/or Admin Bdys Postgres dump files & restore them in your Postgres 13+ database
+4. [Use or download](https://github.com/minus34/gnaf-loader#option-3---load-pg_dump-files) Parquet Files in S3 on your big data workflows; either in AWS or your own platform.

 ## Option 1 - Run load.gnaf.py
 Running the Python script takes 30-120 minutes on a Postgres server configured to take advantage of the RAM available.